jakeloggins/Clod/esp-install.md

 	* On the left pane, expand `src` and open `ESPBoardDefs.h`

-	* change `String board_type = "esp01_1m";` to match the type of ESP board type you have, here is the list:
+	* Change `String board_type = "esp01_1m";` to match the type of ESP board type you have.
+[List of available board types](http://docs.platformio.org/en/stable/platforms/espressif8266.html#espressif)

 * Edit platformio.ini

 	* Open the platformio.ini file

-	* make sure `board = esp01_1m` matches the definition file
+	* Make sure `board = esp01_1m` matches the definition file

 * Click upload button (the rightward arrow on the top panel)

-* Close the serial terminal, or remove the usb cable from your chip
+* Close the serial terminal, or remove the usb cable from your computer

 * Power on the chip

-* Follow the rest of this guide
+* Follow the [rest](https://github.com/jakeloggins/Clod#getting-started) of this guide

+* Note: After completing this section, you will never need to connect the chip to your computer again (assuming nothing goes wrong).